mms112/ExpandWorldPrefabs/README.md

       - Use field `end` to trigger on event end.
       - Note: There is no prefab for this type, so most fields won't work.
   - Objects spawned or removed by this mod won't trigger `create` or `destroy`.
-- weight (default: `1`): Chance to be selected if multiple entries match.
+- weight (default: `1`, P): Chance to be selected if multiple entries match.
   - All weights are summed and the probability is `weight / sum`.
   - If the sum is less than 1, the probability is `weight`, so there is a chance to not select any entry.
 - fallback (default: `false`): If true, this entry can only be selected if no other entries match.

 ### Actions

-- remove (default: `false`): If true, the original object is removed.
+- remove (default: `false`, P): If true, the original object is removed.
-- removeDelay: Delay in seconds for remove.
+- removeDelay (P): Delay in seconds for remove.
-- data: Changes data to the original object.
+- data (P): Changes data to the original object.
   - Name of the data entry (from `data.yaml`) or data code that is added to the object.
   - This is done by respawning the original object with the new data.
 - injectData (default: `false`): If true, the object is not respawned when adding data.